Aspen Tech Policy Hub

 - Our alumni base will understand the importance of successfully mixing tech and policy no matter what jobs they move onto, and many will continue to contribute to our research and strategy agenda.

-Betsy Cooper is founding Executive Director of the Aspen Tech Policy Hub.
+Betsy Cooper is Founding Director of the Aspen Tech Policy Hub.
 Previously, she was the founding Executive Director of the UC Berkeley Center for Long-Term Cybersecurity and was a policy and legal counselor at the Department of Homeland Security.
 Betsy has a D.Phil from the University of Oxford and graduated from Yale Law School.
 In her spare time she likes to run experiments to see if her digital devices are listening to her.

 Mai Sistla is the Deputy Director of the Aspen Tech Policy Hub, and recent graduate from the UC Berkeley’s Goldman School of Public Policy.
 Previously, she was…